 The Value of Boundaries

-As Cal Newport calls it, “fixed-schedule productivity” improves your productivity when you are working on a project because it commits you to clear boundaries for when that work can happen.3
+Within the possibly productive work time you have available each week then, “fixed-schedule productivity” improves your productivity when you are working on a project because it commits you to clear boundaries for when that work can happen.5

-The project’s deadline is coming.
+Your research project’s deadline is coming—whether that’s a deadline set by you or someone else.
 If you’re going to get it done on time, you don’t have infinite sway before the deadline to push everything else in life to the side.
 So, you had better make the most of the time you have to work on it.

 The point is that you’re a whole person.
 And as a whole person, some things are more important than your research.
 Both you and those closest to you should expect that to be the case.